rachel-gamble/fs-journal/quizzes/week09.md

 **7.** In Scrum/Agile what is the DoD?
 <!-- enter you answer in the space below -->
 ```
+DoD is the Definition of Done.
+It defines what is constituted as "done" in a project.
+This definition is understood by the team, and can include things such as functional requirements, performance standards, and acceptance criteria.

 ```
 **8.** Give two examples of a user story: